dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 will be performed on the entirety of the viewing area.
 This is orthogonal to use of the alternate screen; using the alternate screen plus margins will see the full screen cleared, followed by rendering to a subregion.
-Inhibiting the alternate screen plus margins will see rendering to a subregion, with the screen outside this region not cleared.
+Inhibiting the alternate screen plus margins will render to a subregion, with the screen outside this region not cleared.
 Margins are best-effort.
-Supplying any negative margin is an error. **notcurses_lex_margins** provides lexing a margin argument expression in one of two forms:
+**notcurses_lex_margins** provides lexing a margin argument expression in one of two forms:

 * a single number, which will be applied to all sides, or
 * four comma-delimited numbers, applied to top, right, bottom, and left.

-To allow future options without requiring redefinition of the structure, the **flags** field is only a partially-defined bitfield.
+To allow future options without requiring redefinition of the structure, the
+***flags*** field is only a partially-defined bitfield.
 Undefined bits should be zero.
 The following flags are defined:

 * **NCOPTION_INHIBIT_SETLOCALE**: Unless this flag is set, **notcurses_init**